 That’s especially true when you consider that people between 18 and 34 are fairly likely to be trying to advance their careers.
 Of all the reasons for turning down a promotion, this is one that you can’t argue with.
 Compensate your high performers fairly, or you’ll lose them to your competitors.

 So, we’ve talked about various reasons for turning down a promotion.
 We’ve also highlighed why they shouldn’t necessarily be seen as a lack of commitment to, or respect for, the business.
-But now, it’s time to talk about when employees refuse promotions because of a total lack of engagement.
+But now, it’s time to talk about employees who don’t want to be promoted because of a total lack of engagement.

 Disengaged employees feel little sense of obligation in their role beyond what they have to do to get paid.
 There probably isn’t attachment to their colleagues unless they’re the only thing keeping them around.
 And there’s definitely no attachment the business at large.
 It might be tempting to blame these employees for their own lack of engagement.
 It’s easy enough to write them off as a bad fit for your workplace culture.